-The publication is for information purposes only and it is not a recommendation, offer or solicitation of an offer to trade a financial instrument.
+The publication is for information purposes only and it is not a recommendation, offer or solicitation of an offer to trade a financial instrument or any other banking, investment, insurance or other product or service in any jurisdiction, including the United States.
 It is not to be relied upon as investment, legal, tax, or financial advice.
 Always consult with professional advisors as to the suitability and appropriateness of an investment.
+No part of this publication, including any reference to banking services, investment services, insurance services, and/or consumer lending services, nor the fact of its distribution, is intended for US persons, including any national or resident of the United States, or any corporation, partnership or other entity organised under the laws of the United States.